elhakimdev/docker-development-env/README.md

-# Docker setup for single laravel development environtment
+# A Lightweigth minimal much better docker container setup for running laravel development environment locally on your PC/Dekstop Machine

 A minimal much better docker setuo for local development php that useful to run laravel app without any dependecy (Build Natively Docker From Docker Image Setup)